 - A move closer to a Web in which digital signatures from authors are more frequently associated with those authors create on the Web, as described in Google’s Agent Rank patents

 - The use of reputation scoring and digital signatures together to create an Author Rank, which might use content creator’s reputations possibly as a query independent ranking signal similar to PageRank.

-Under an Agent Rank or Author Rank approach, different types of content could be given reputation scores, including; web pages, blog posts, articles, forum posts, comments, reviews, questions and answers, micro-blog posts and status updates, and even advertisements.
+Under an Agent Rank or Author Rank approach, different types of content could be given reputation scores, including; web pages, blog posts, articles, forum posts, comments, reviews, questions and answers, micro-blog posts, and status updates, and even advertisements.

-And page that includes content from multiple authors (including commenters) might be given a score based upon the reputation scores of all authors.
+And the page that includes content from multiple authors (including commenters) might be given a score based upon the reputation scores of all authors.